xtralifecloud/unity-sdk/Docs/facebook.md

 # Using the Facebook integration plugin {#toc3}

-Import the Unity SDK Facebook Integration package into your project.

-Put the CotcFacebookIntegration object on your scene, from the `Cotc.FacebookIntegration/Prefabs` folder.

-From your code, find the object as for the Clan of the Cloud SDK and call methods on it.
+Import the facebook integration package and place the CotC Facebook Integration prefab on your scene (under `Cotc.FacebookIntegration/Prefabs`).
+Through this object, you will be able to access the #CotcSdk.FacebookIntegration.CotcFacebookIntegration API.
+Use FindObjectOfType as described in [getting started](@ref getting_started_ref).

 ~~~~{.cs}
 	var fb = FindObjectOfType<CotcFacebookIntegration>();